The Paramedic Science Program

 - Students pursuing the Associate of Science degree must complete required objectives under the ISU General Education program.
 These can be completed either before or after the four semesters of the paramedic curriculum.

 Paramedic Science candidates will be notified by email/mail regarding acceptance.
 Students not accepted to the program may reapply.
 Upon acceptance we require immunization records, a physical, and a background check.
 Instructions will be given at the beginning of fall semester.
 Acceptance will be conditional until all required documents have been received.

-If you have any questions regarding the application process, please contact ISU Meridian Health Science Center at (208) 373-1764.
+If you have any questions regarding the application process, please contact Rachel Azzarito at the ISU Meridian Health Science Center, (208) 373-1760 or email firstname.lastname@example.org.

 Cost of Attendance